Tim Mayleben is President and Chief Executive Officer and has been a member of our board of directors since February 2010.

 Nicole Vitullo has served as a member of our board of directors since April 2008.

-Nicole joined Domain Associates, LLC, a venture capital firm with an exclusive focus on life sciences, in 1999, and became a Partner in 2004.
+Nicole joined Domain Associates, LLC, in 1999 and became a Partner in 2004.

 Tracy Woody joined the board in June 2019.
 Tracy currently leads TMW Consulting where she works with both early-stage companies to provide initial commercial input, and companies in Phase 3 to develop and guide successful launch plans.
 Tracy previously served as Chief Commercial Officer of Versartis, Inc. and KemPharm, Inc.